tldr-pages/tldr/pages/common/clear.md

 > Clears the screen of the terminal.
 > More information: <https://manned.org/clear>.

-- Clear the screen (equivalent to pressing Control-L in Bash shell):
+- Clear the screen:

 `clear`

-- Clear the screen but keep the terminal's scrollback buffer:
+- Clear the screen but keep the terminal's scrollback buffer (equivalent to pressing Ctrl + L in Bash):

 `clear -x`